Mike1ife/Evolutionary-Computation-Project/README.md

 ## Results

 ## License
 This project is licensed under the MIT License.
-See the License file for more details.
+See the [LICENSE](https://github.com/Mike1ife/Evolutionary-Computation-Project/blob/main/LICENSE) file for more details.